-Longtime yoga teachers and practitioners, Arielle Silver and Darby Orr, created Bhavana Flow Yoga inspired by their years of yoga practice, their deep study of the philosophy, their lifelong work as musicians and writers, and their guidance for others' in their quests toward meaningful work and joy.
+Longtime yoga teachers and practitioners, Arielle Silver and Darby Orr, created Bhavana Flow Yoga inspired by their years of yoga practice, their deep study of the philosophy, their lifelong work as musicians and writers, and their guidance for others in their own quests toward meaningful work and joy.

 Bhavana Flow Yoga is style of Yoga that incorporates a flowing physical asana practice in conjunction with self-awareness and visualization.